YounosN/AWS-CloudFormation-TerraformStateBackend/README.md

 3. Deploy the template using AWS CLI or AWS Management Console.

 ## Parameters
 - `ResourceName`: Name for the S3 bucket and DynamoDB table.
-Defaults to a combination of the stack name and AWS account ID.
+Defaults to AWS account ID.
 - `OldVersionExpiryDays`: Number of days to retain older versions of the state files.

 ## Outputs